roiksa/SLAM/README.md

 2. Add official ROS Keyring

-Next, add the official ROS keyring to your Ubuntu 20.04 system.
-There are two ways to go about this.
+There are two method to add official ROS Keyring.
-The first method is to use the hkp://keyserver.ubuntu.com:80 Ubuntu key server.
-If this does not work, you can try to replace it with hkp://pgp.mit.edu:80.
-So, run the command below.
+If first method does not work, you can try second methode

 Method 1
 ```